mikbe/hashmodel/README.markdown

 It's meant to be used for small, in-memory recordset that you want an easy, flexible way to query.
 It is not meant as a data storage device for managing huge datasets.

-Note:
-This started out as a programming exercise to learn more about Ruby but is now fairly well featured so can be quite useful.
-It is not however a thoroughly tested or industrial strength model and it's not meant to be used to parse your entire user database.
-If you're looking for an excellent model class take a look at ActiveModel, it's probably more of what you're looking for.

 ## Synopsis

 The major usefulness of this class is it allows you to filter and search flattened records based on any field.